bcgsc/TMBur/README.md

 ### Install Nextflow

 First, you need to be able to run nextflow.
-Fortunately, it is easy to install: [with details here] (<https://www.nextflow.io/>), but if you already have java 1.8 installed you can just cd to the folder where you want to install it and run `curl -s https://get.nextflow.io | bash`.
+Fortunately, it is easy to install: [with details here](<https://www.nextflow.io/>), but if you already have java 1.8 installed you can just cd to the folder where you want to install it and run `curl -s https://get.nextflow.io | bash`.
 It is recommended that you install nextflow in a central locaton and not in the same folder as the repository files so that you can run this simple test:

 To run a quick test of your installation, run this in another folder (away from the `nextflow.config` file in this repository):